Table of contents

 Adding Tracing to your gRPC services

-When you create a new service with ColdBrew cookiecutter it will automatically add tracing (New Relic / Opentelemetry) to your gRPC services.
+When you create a new service with ColdBrew cookiecutter it will automatically add tracing (New Relic / OpenTelemetry) to your gRPC services.
 This is done by adding the interceptors to your gRPC server.

 To disable coldbrew provided interceptors you can call the function UseColdBrewServcerInterceptors.